-Services -
+Services

-The libraries maintain carefully selected collections, which have a combined total of more than 114,000 volumes, over 1100 periodicals- online and hard copy, and thousands of nonprint materials such as videocassettes, filmstrips, DVDs and slides.
+The libraries maintain carefully selected collections, which have combined total of more than 114,000 volumes, over 1100 periodicals-online and hard copy, and thousands of non-print materials such as videocassettes, filmstrips, DVDs and slides.
 The stacks are open; there are photocopier machines; and there is audiovisual hardware for internal use.
 The Martin Luther King Jr. Library has a small group study room, and is equipped for wireless Internet access.
 Patrons must have the appropriate NIC card in their laptop computer.

-The library is a member of and active participant in ReBL, the Reciprocal Borrowing Libraries Cooperative in Essex County, the Library Cooperative of the Council of Higher Education in Newark (CHEN), and INFOLINK, the regional library cooperative which serves Essex, Hudson, Union, and Middlesex counties.
+The library is a member of and active participant in ReBL, the Reciprocal Borrowing Libraries Cooperative of the Council of Higher Education in Newark (CHEN), and INFOLINK, the regional library cooperative which serves Essex, Hudson, Union, and Middlesex counties.